Last updated: August 5, 2026

 Important Disclaimer

-These DBT distress tolerance skills are presented for educational purposes only.
-This tool is not a substitute for professional DBT therapy with a trained clinician.
-While these skills are evidence-based, learning them in the context of a therapeutic relationship provides much deeper understanding and more effective application.
-If you are experiencing a mental health crisis, please contact a professional or use the crisis resources on this page.
+These DBT distress-tolerance skills are presented for educational purposes only.
+DBT is a studied multicomponent treatment, but these cards have not been evaluated as a standalone intervention.
+This tool is not a substitute for DBT with a trained clinician.
+If you are experiencing a mental health crisis, contact a professional or use the crisis resources on this page.

 Crisis Resources